xdevplatform/getting-started-with-the-twitter-api-v2-for-academic-research/modules/5-how-to-write-search-queries.md

 1. [Recent search and Full-archive search](https://developer.twitter.com/en/docs/twitter-api/tweets/search/integrate/build-a-query#availability)
 2. [Filtered stream](https://developer.twitter.com/en/docs/twitter-api/tweets/filtered-stream/integrate/build-a-rule#availability)

+In your code, make sure to use the bearer token from an App connected to a Project on the product track you wish to use, as this will impact the queries and filters you can create.

 Operators that are only available in the academic research product for the recent search, full-archive search and filtered stream endpoints are listed below: